 Michie was determined, and his invention is widely seen as an important step toward artificial neural networks.
 At the time, computers were rare and expensive, so he built his AI from something he had plenty of: matchboxes.

 Here's how Michie's Matchbox AI works.

-If you've never counted, there are exactly distinct tic-tac-toe board states distinct ways to put X's, O's, and unclaimed spots on the grid that can appear from the beginning of the game to the final move.
+If you've never counted, there are exactly distinct tic-tac-toe board states distinct ways to put X's, O's, and unclaimed spots on the grid that one player can encounter from the beginning of the game to the final move.

 The Matchbox AI has one matchbox for each one of these states so that it can learn what move to make in any situation it may find itself in.
 Each matchbox has the board state it corresponds to drawn on its exterior, so the human player can assist the AI in putting its markers on the board.

 Once all this setup work is done, it's time to begin teaching the Matchbox AI to play.
 It's not the matchboxes that learn the game, it's what's inside them...

 Each matchbox contains a set of beads.
 These beads may be different colors, and each different color corresponds to one of the empty spots on the grid.

 When it's time for the AI to place an X, you follow these steps:

 In the middle of a game, here's what's inside the box you found corresponding to the current board state: